Why this post?

 The work of patent pools would be greatly simplified because they could define profiles with technologies that are “available” because they would know who owns which tools.
 Users could switch on tools once they become usable, e.g. because the relevant owner has joined a patent pool.

-These are just examples of how the MPEG standard development process can be adapted to better match the needs of entities developing licences and without becoming part – God forbid – of a licence definition process.
+These are just examples of how the MPEG standard development process can be adapted to better match the needs of entities developing licences and without becoming part – God (ISO) forbid – of a licence definition process.

 Is this enough?

 Even if industry will decide to get their acts together and put a patch to MPEG’s business model, it is easy to anticipate that the next threat is just around the corner.
 But MPEG cannot have a future if it is going to pass from crisis to crisis, each of which has an inevitable “cost”.